ZxBiohazardZx/EAItoSAI/README.txt

-This is the project of TrinityCore to convert all EAI to SAI.
+This is the project of TrinityCore to convert all EventAI (creature_ai_scripts) to SmartAI (smart_scripts).

 More info here:
 http://www.trinitycore.org/f/topic/5441-converting-eai-to-sai-help-us-review/

-If you need push access, just ask me on IRC / Github / forums.
+If you want push access, just ask Valcorb on IRC / Github / forums.